ceph/ceph/doc/start/hardware-recommendations.rst

 CPU
 ===

-CephFS metadata servers are CPU intensive, so they should have significant processing power (e.g., quad core or better CPUs) and benefit from higher clock rate (frequency in GHz).
-Ceph OSDs run the :term:`RADOS` service, calculate data placement with :term:`CRUSH`, replicate data, and maintain their own copy of the cluster map.
-Therefore, OSD nodes should have a reasonable amount of processing power.
-Requirements vary by use-case; a starting point might be one core per OSD for light / archival usage, and two cores per OSD for heavy workloads such as RBD volumes attached to VMs.
-Monitor / manager nodes do not have heavy CPU demands so a modest processor can be chosen for them.
-Also consider whether the host machine will run CPU-intensive processes in addition to Ceph daemons.
-For example, if your hosts will run computing VMs (e.g., OpenStack Nova), you will need to ensure that these other processes leave sufficient processing power for Ceph daemons.
-We recommend running additional CPU-intensive processes on separate hosts to avoid resource contention.
+CephFS metadata servers (MDS) are CPU-intensive.
+CephFS metadata servers (MDS) should therefore have quad-core (or better) CPUs and high clock rates (GHz).
+OSD nodes need enough processing power to run the RADOS service, to calculate data placement with CRUSH, to replicate data, and to maintain their own copies of the cluster map.

+The requirements of one Ceph cluster are not the same as the requirements of another, but here are some general guidelines.

+In earlier versions of Ceph, we would make hardware recommendations based on the number of cores per OSD, but this cores-per-OSD metric is no longer as useful a metric as the number of cycles per IOP and the number of IOPs per OSD.
+For example, for NVMe drives, Ceph can easily utilize five or six cores on real clusters and up to about fourteen cores on single OSDs in isolation.
+So cores per OSD are no longer as pressing a concern as they were.
+When selecting hardware, select for IOPs per core.

+Monitor nodes and manager nodes have no heavy CPU demands and require only modest processors.
+If your host machines will run CPU-intensive processes in addition to Ceph daemons, make sure that you have enough processing power to run both the CPU-intensive processes and the Ceph daemons.
+(OpenStack Nova is one such example of a CPU-intensive process.)
+We recommend that you run non-Ceph CPU-intensive processes on separate hosts (that is, on hosts that are not your monitor and manager nodes) in order to avoid resource contention.

 RAM
 ===